vadimkonovod/aisoboi/web systems/README.md

     queryParameters:
       from:
-TODO    description: Can be used for setting the position of the first result to retrieve.
+        description: Can be used for setting the position of the first result to retrieve.
         type: string
         required: true

       to:
-TODO    description: Can be used for setting the maximum number of results to retrieve.
+        description: Can be used for setting the maximum number of results to retrieve.
         type: string
         required: true